-- Boys' shorts must be always worn tidily. - Boys' shirts must be always tucked in.
-This includes during interval and lunchtime. - If students wish to play a sport, they must change into their PE uniform. - Boys' socks are always worn up. - Girls' skirt hemlines must be on the kneecap. - Senior Girls' skirts are designed to be worn on the hips as there is no waste band. - Girls' blouses are not to protrude below the bottom of the jerseys. - Top buttons of shirts or blouses are to always be done up. - T-shirts are not permitted under school shirts. - Any clothing worn under the uniform must not be visible. - Shoes are to be clean, polished, with tied laces - Sports shoes can only be worn in the gymnasium and on artificial turf - Hair must be immaculately presented and tied back if it is touching the collar.
-Fringes must be above eyebrows. - No part of a hair style should be shorter than a number 2. - No extreme hairstyles (e.g., shaved head, shaved patterns, undercut, dreadlocks, mohawks, mullets) or unnatural colours (e.g., dyed, two tone, streaks). - Boys are to always be clean shaven. - School scarves are optional but only the school scarf can be worn and only during Terms 2 & 3.
+• Boys' shorts must be always worn tidily.

+- Boys' shirts must be always tucked in.
+This includes during interval and lunchtime.
+If students wish to play a sport they must change into their PE uniform. - Boys' socks are always worn up. - Girls' skirt hemlines must be on the kneecap. - Girls' blouses are not to protrude below the bottom of the jerseys. - Top buttons of shirts or blouses are to be always done up. - T-shirts are not permitted under school shirts. - Any clothing worn under the uniform must not be visible. - Regulation footwear must be always worn. - Shoes are to be clean, polished and properly always tied. - Sports shoes can be only worn in the gymnasium and on artificial turf - Hair must be neatly presented and off the face.
+Fringes must be above eyebrows. - No part of a hair style should be shorter than a number 2. - No extreme hairstyles (e.g. shaved head, shaved patterns, undercut, dreadlocks, mohawks) or unnatural colours (e.g. dyed, two tone, streaks). - Hair that is below the bottom of the collar is to be always tied back. - Gel may only be used to keep hair down, not to sculpture it or stand it up. - Boys are to be always clean shaven. - Scarves are optional but only the school scarf can be worn and only during Terms 2 and 3.